D9SPORTS.COM

 Who runs D9Sports.com now?

 Kifer originally came on board as a contributing writer to D9Sports.com while a student at nearby Union High School.
 His involvement took a break when he went away to Grove City College, where he graduated with a degree in Secondary Education/Math in December 2007.
-He recently got a job teaching math at Keystone High School.
+He is math teacher at Keystone High School and is responsible for making sure the two "real" journalists in the group keep their math straight.
 In addition to his work on the web site and at Keystone, he is also employed part-time by Clarion Broadcasting working both on-air and off-air shifts at C-93, 92.7 FM and 1300 AM in Clarion.
-He and Rossetti team up to do high school baseball and softball on Radio 13 in the Spring and Summer, and he is also the engineer of the All American Awards & Engraving Monday Evening Quarterback Show live from the RRR Roadhouse in the Clarion Mall.
+He and Rossetti team up to do high school baseball and softball on Radio 13 in the Spring and Summer, and he will join Rossetti as the co-host of the All American Award & Engraving Monday Evening Quarterback show in the Fall of 2008 after serving as the producer and part-time co-host in 2007.
+Dustin's radio work also includes doing some of the C-93 basketball and football games, and he recently married the former Kelli Wiseman.
+The couple has twins - Andrew and Emma.

 What happened to Jonathan Shaffer?